tgharold/Lussatite.FeatureManagement/BREAKING-CHANGES.md

 ## v1.6.0

-The SQL database table defined in `SQLServerSessionManagerSettings` now has `Created`/`Modified` columns to track the UTC instant of creation / last-updated.
-There is no automatic migration process; so users will need to manually add those columns to their feature value table.
+The SQL database table defined in the `SqlSessionManager` classes now have `Created`/`Modified` columns to track the UTC instant of creation / last-updated.
+There is no automatic migration process; so users will need to manually add those columns to their existing feature value table.

-The SQLite table does not have those two columns yet.

 ## v1.5.0